rootwork/rootwork.org/hugo/content/blog/2008-03-28/index.md

   and
   [genocide education](https://web.archive.org/web/20080320063747/http://www.teachagainstgenocide.org:80/).
-- **Provide clear illustrations of legislative status.** Instead of just hearing about a bill when a member of Congress does (or doesn’t) vote for it, we’ll be tracking bills as they move through each chamber.
+- **Provide clear illustrations of legislative status.** Instead of just hearing about a bill when a member of Congress does (or doesn't) vote for it, we'll be tracking bills as they move through each chamber.
-- **Cross-index a bill’s status with a member’s location.** When the latest bill on genocide prevention is up for a vote, anti-genocide activists whose members of Congress represent key votes on the legislation will be able to receive automatic alerts.
+- **Cross-index a bill's status with a member's location.** When the latest bill on genocide prevention is up for a vote, anti-genocide activists whose members of Congress represent key votes on the legislation will be able to receive automatic alerts.